Snater/baby-monitor/README.md

 DB_PASSWORD=secret
 DB_NAME=baby-monitor
 ```

+To create the database tables, access `/api/create` after starting the application.
+This will create the required tables, unless they already exist.

 Quick actions for logging milk consumption just pressing a button without having to specify the amount of milk manually, may be configured in the `.env.local` file: